arendu/jekyll-now/about.md

 I am advised by [Philipp Koehn](http://www.cs.jhu.edu/~phi/) and [Jason Eisner](http://www.cs.jhu.edu/~jason/).
 I also have worked with [Adam Lopez](http://alopez.github.io/) on finite automata based systems for machine translation and translation using Abstract Meaning Representations (AMR).
 Recently, I've worked on a few projects in End-to-End speech recognition with [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe).

 Before joining CLSP, I worked on designing new modalities of user interaction at the [Arts Media & Engineering](https://artsmediaengineering.asu.edu/) program.
 I also worked at [Rosetta Stone](http://www.rosettastone.com/) as a software developer and did a brief stint as an NLP engineer at [MModal](https://mmodal.com/).
+See my [cv](https://nbviewer.jupyter.org/github/arendu/arendu.github.io/blob/master/images/resume_05_28_2019.pdf) for more details.

 ### Publications
 [A Call for prudent choice of Subword Merge Operations](https://arxiv.org/pdf/1905.10453.pdf)